MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 [!INCLUDE [identify-logs-metrics-apm-azure-spring-cloud.md](includes/identify-logs-metrics-apm-azure-spring-cloud.md)]

-#### Identify Zipkin Dependencies
+#### Identify Zipkin dependencies

-Determine if your application has explicit dependencies on Zipkin.
+Determine whether your application has explicit dependencies on Zipkin.
 Look for dependencies on the `io.zipkin.java` group in your Maven or Gradle dependencies.

 ### Inventory external resources